vexpera-br/kotlin-toon/README.md

 **TOON (Token-Oriented Object Notation)** is a lightweight, human-friendly data serialization format designed for concise, structured data — ideal for LLMs, configuration files, structured logs, and beyond.

 **kotlin-toon** is a 100% Kotlin implementation — spec-compliant and ready for production.
+Based on [the original spec from Johann Schopplich](https://github.com/toon-format/spec/blob/main/SPEC.md):

-Inspired by the readability of YAML and the tabular elegance of CSV.
+TOON is inspired by the readability of YAML and the tabular elegance of CSV, and specially useful to provide structured data for LLM APIs (because a verbose protocol generates more tokens, and tokens can be expensive).

 ---